 What is beagling?

-Beagling is a sport for all, irrespective of age.
-The hounds are followed on foot and followers can either watch the action from a suitable vantage point or move closer to the hounds.
-Standards of individual fitness therefore are not important; neither is what you wear.
-Although the hunt officials wear uniform, the rest of us dress appropriately for a day's walk in the country.
+Beagling is a sport for all irrespective of age.
+Hounds are followed on foot and followers can either watch the action from a suitable vantage point or move closer to the hounds.
+Standards of individual fitness therefore are not important.
+The weather can be unpredictable so it is advisable to dress appropriately for the terrain and likely conditions.
 We enjoy the countryside in the company of other like-minded people from all walks of life.
 We come to see hounds working and to get some fresh air and exercise; often on land to which we would not otherwise have access.

-We hunt only on land with the permission of the landowner, farmer, and (where appropriate) the gamekeeper.
-Respect for the countryside and those who work in it is always our first priority.
-At the start of a day's hunting we often meet at a pub or farmhouse before moving off at midday.
-We watch the hounds at work for three or four hours or until unfavourable conditions bring an end to our sport
+We only trail on land with the permission of the landowner, farmer and where appropriate, gamekeeper.
+Respect for the countryside and those who live and work in it is always our first priority.